-Per Article 9.8.2.2 of the AASHTO LRFD (5th Edition, 2010), open metal grid decks must be connected to the supporting components (girders, stringers, cross beams, etc.) by welds or mechanically fasteners at each primary member of the grid deck system.
+Per Article 9.8.2.2 of the AASHTO LRFD (7^{th} Edition, 2014), open metal grid decks must be connected to the supporting components (girders, stringers, cross beams, etc.) by welds or mechanically fasteners at each primary member of the grid deck system.
 Using shear studs and a narrow, full depth concrete pour over the supports is another method of connecting open grids, if the minimal additional weight is permitted.
 Furthermore, welding within the open grid decks should typically be considered as a Category E detail.

-Figure 10 Open Steel Grid Deck (courtesy of BGFMA (11))
+Figure 10 Open Steel Grid Deck (courtesy of BGFMA (11)).

-An advantage of the open steel grid deck is that it is lightweight, as compared to a conventional reinforced concrete deck slabs or filled metal grid decks.
-However, it has several disadvantages as compared to conventional reinforced concrete deck slabs or filled metal grid decks.
-These include perceived unpleasant ride quality, additional noise, or possible safety issues when wet, and they allow debris, road salts, and water through the deck and onto the feature below the bridge.
+An advantage of the open steel grid deck is that it is lightweight compared to conventional reinforced concrete deck slabs or filled metal grid decks.
+However, it also has several disadvantages including a perceived unpleasant ride quality, additional noise, possible safety issues when wet, and debris, road salts, and water passing through the deck and onto the features below the bridge.
 Also, open metal grid decks are prone to fatigue issues, both internally and in their connections to girders or stringers.
 Open grid decks are rarely specified on new construction projects, and are typically only used for in-kind replacements.
 The use of open metal grid decks is typically limited to situations in which weight savings is the main driver, so as to increase the live load carrying capacity of the structure, or where these systems were installed many years ago.
 Older truss bridges and movable bridges are examples of where one may see these systems employed.